39 of the Best Fenced Dog Parks in NSW

 #7 Grant Park Off-Leash Dog Park, Enfield

 At Grant Park in Enfield, next to the Enfield Aquatic Centre, there are two fenced dog parks.
-Generally, one park is used by big dogs, while the other park is used by smaller dogs.
+Generally, one park is used by small to medium dogs, while the other park is used by larger dogs.
+(Although on the day I visited, the large dog section was almost empty, with many dogs instead nearby at the unfenced Henley Park Off Leash Dog Area.)

-Both parks are securely fenced, plus there’s water bowls, seats and plenty of nearby parking.
-While there is lighting, note that the dog parks are only open from 6am to 9pm.
+Both parks are securely fenced, including double gated gates, plus there’s water bowls, seats and plenty of nearby parking.
+While there is lighting, handy for the winter months, note that the dog parks are only open from 6am to 9pm.

 #8 Blackman Park Off-Leash Dog Park, Lane Cove West